DopplerHQ/kubernetes-operator/README.md

 Events:                    <none>
 ```

 You can safely modify your token Kubernetes secret or `DopplerSecret` at any time.
-To update our Doppler service token we can modify our token Kubernetes secret directly and the changes will take effect immediately.
+To update our Doppler service token, we can modify our token Kubernetes secret directly and the changes will take effect immediately.

+The `DopplerSecret` resource manages the managed Kubernetes secret but does not officially own it.
+Therefore, deleting a `DopplerSecret` will not automatically delete the managed secret.

 ### Included Tools